android/user-interface-samples/People/README.md

 A: Currently no, due to memory cost of storing shortcuts (especially icon bitmap)

 **Q: Will my shortcuts appear in the long press app launcher context menu?**\
-A: Yes, since conversation shortcuts are also dynamic shortcuts, and top ranked dynamic shortcuts may appear on the launcher.
-If you prefer not having shortcuts appear on launcher, you can remove the shortcut with [ShortcutManager#removeDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeDynamicShortcuts(android.content.Context,%20java.util.List%3Cjava.lang.String%3E)) or [#removeAllDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeAllDynamicShortcuts(android.content.Context)) after sending the notification.
+A: Yes, but if you prefer not having shortcuts appear on launcher you can remove the shortcut with [ShortcutManager#removeDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeDynamicShortcuts(android.content.Context,%20java.util.List%3Cjava.lang.String%3E)) or [#removeAllDynamicShortcuts()](https://developer.android.com/reference/androidx/core/content/pm/ShortcutManagerCompat#removeAllDynamicShortcuts(android.content.Context)) after sending the notification.
 You can also [rank](https://developer.android.com/reference/androidx/core/content/pm/ShortcutInfoCompat.Builder#setRank(int)) other app shortcuts with higher ranking, so only those dynamic shortcuts appear on launcher.

 **Q: Will my [shortcuts](https://developer.android.com/reference/androidx/core/content/pm/ShortcutInfoCompat.Builder#setRank(int)) be accessible to 3P apps?**
 A: No and they will neither be published to the cloud.